AlexTaguchi/diffusion-notes/README.md

     > *Revolutionized protein backbone design with RFdiffusion*

 ### Background
-In generative machine learning, the goal is to model the **true underlying probability distribution** of some data *x*
+In generative machine learning, the goal is to model the **true underlying probability distribution** of some variable *x*

 ![Equation](https://latex.codecogs.com/png.latex?p(x))